QARANC.co.uk British Legion Poppy Appeal

 BMH Singapore

-BMH Singapore was also known as Alexandra Hospital or Alexandra Military Hospital and was opened in 1940.
 Accommodation and the Nursing Sisters Mess were built in nearby Alexandra Park.
-There were other previous buildings known as BMH Singapore and as the British military presence was increased each hospital became bigger to meet the growing army's medical and nursing needs.
-BMH Singapore was the principal hospital in the Far East for British troops.
-Previous hospitals included the first BMH Singapore on Pulau Blakang Mati (Sentosa Island) in 1909 and Tangling Barracks, Singapore in 1912.
-The photo of BMH Singapore below is from a popular postcard of the 1960s.
+There were other previous buildings known as BMH Singapore and as the British military presence was increased each became bigger to meet the growing army's medical and nursing needs.
+It was the principal hospital in the Far East for British troops.
+Previous ones included the first on Pulau Blakang Mati (Sentosa Island) in 1909 and Tanglin Barracks in 1912.
+The photo below is from a popular postcard of the 1960s.
 The book Sub Cruce Candida: A Celebration of One Hundred Years of Army Nursing has photos of BMH Singapore before the Japanese invasion.

 The Chief Draughtsman of this last BMH Singapore was Major J.W.
 Colbran and the building was designed and constructed by the Royal Engineers.
-BMH Singapore was three storeys high with a basement and was able to house 356 beds.
-It was initially run by the 32nd Company of the Royal Army Medical Corps (RAMC) until 30 nursing sisters of the Queen Alexandra's Imperial Military Nursing Service (QAIMNS) were posted to BMH Singapore in late 1940.
+It was three storeys high with a basement and was able to house 356 beds.
+It was initially run by the 32nd Company of the Royal Army Medical Corps (RAMC) until 30 sisters of the Queen Alexandra's Imperial Military Nursing Service (QAIMNS) were posted here in late 1940.

 World War Two

-Singapore was long thought to be far removed from WWII until the Japanese entered the war by bombing Pearl Harbor and the US and British governments declared war on Japan on the 7 December 1941.
-Japan retaliated by bombing Singapore on 8 December 1941.
+The area was long thought to be far removed from WWII until the Japanese entered the war by bombing Pearl Harbor and the US and British governments declared war on Japan on the 7 December 1941.
+Japan retaliated by bombing on 8 December 1941.
 Casualties were high from this unexpected attack and Japan followed the air attack by landing troops on the nearby Northern Malaya.
-The Royal Navy sent their battle cruisers HMS Repulse and HMS the Prince of Wales but these were suck on the 10 December 1941 by the Japanese and over 1000 men were lost at sea.
+The Royal Navy sent their battle cruisers HMS Repulse and HMS the Prince of Wales but these were suck on the 10 December 1941 and over 1000 men were lost at sea.
 The Japanese army progressed through the Malaysia jungle with little resistance.

 As British troops were wounded and fell back so the QAs cared for them in a variety of hospitals and fell back as Japan advanced.
 The towns of Kulim, Kuala Lumpur and the state of Johore were evacuated and forward medical units and hospitals pulled back until they sought refuge at Singapore.
 Many troops, though wounded and travelling under the protection of red crosses were killed by Japanese pilots as they made their way from the overrun Malayan peninsula.
 This included a brave QA called Mary brand who ran a makeshift operating theatre whilst under fire (cited in Quiet Heroines: Nurses of the Second World War by Brenda McBryde).